VanessaL0pez/Point-of-Sale/README.md

 ## Code structure
 ```
+Web to App
+	1.PHP: pos-payment

-1.URL-initiated  launch of the Adyen App
+	URL-initiated  launch of the Adyen App:

-  - pos-payment.php			: Simple link with the required parameters to the Adyen App
+  	- pos-payment.php	:Simple link with the required parameters to the Adyen App
-  - pos-landing.php			: Landing page which handles the result from the performed transaction
+  	- pos-landing.php	:Landing page which handles the result from the performed transaction

+	2.PHP: pos-payment-advanced
-2.URL-initiated launch of the Adyen App with an extended set of parameters
+	URL-initiated launch of the Adyen App with an extended set of parameters

-  - pos-payment-advanced.php		: Advanced link that provides set of parameters to the Adyen App
+	- pos-payment-advanced.php:Advanced link that provides set of parameters to the Adyen App
-  - pos-landing-advanced.php		: Landing page which handles the result from the performed transaction
-					  and the information recieved in the parameters
+  	- pos-landing-advanced.php:Landing page which handles the result from the performed transaction and the information recieved in the parameters

-3. Andoid Intent integration
+Andoid Intent integration

-  - pos-payment				: Simple App to App integration, implementing the required set of parameters
+  	1. pos-payment		:Simple App to App integration, implementing the required set of parameters
-  - pos-payment-advanced		: App to App integration providing extensive set of parameters
+  	2. pos-payment-advanced	:App to App integration providing extensive set of parameters

-4. iOS integration
+iOS integration

-  - pos-payment				: Simple App to App integration, implementing the required set of parameters
+  	1. pos-payment		:Simple App to App integration, implementing the required set of parameters
-  - pos-payment-advanced		: App to App integration providing extensive set of parameters
+  	2. pos-payment-advanced	:App to App integration providing extensive set of parameters

 ```
 ## Manuals